terraform-ibm-modules/terraform-ibm-landing-zone/README.md

 #### vsi variable

-Note - You can't make changes to the VSI image with this module.
+Note - You can't change the VSI image with this module.
 That restriction is in place so that you don't inadvertently create an outage or lose data.

 The following example shows the `vsi` virtual server variable type.